Time delay estimation of traffic congestion propagation due to accidents based on statistical causality

 '''

-function get_boot return bootstrap estimation of time lag between two time series with organized plot,
+The function get_boot returns the bootstrap estimation of the time lag between two time series with an organized plot.

-We can estimate the mean and standard deviation of estimate time lag distribution using Bootstrap.
-Simulation data and tutorial code is included ‘Simulation’.
+We can estimate the mean and standard deviation of the estimated time lag distribution using bootstrap.
+Simulation data and tutorial code are included in ‘Simulation’.

 Real data example